formbricks/formbricks/README.md

 ```

-Start the docker-compose process to build and spin up the snoopForms container as well as the postgres database.
+Start the docker compose process to build and spin up the snoopForms container as well as the postgres database.

 ```

-docker-compose up -d
+docker compose up -d

 ```